ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

   - Perhaps Edward sold products from the mills and factories of Mott's Corners in his store and knew of it that way?
   - As Edward Mills appeared to have multiple business relationships with Edward Lounsbery, perhaps that offers at least a partial explanation.

-Horace is [interred](https://www.findagrave.com/memorial/75958913/horace-f-mills) at Evergreen Hill Cemetery, 112 Alleghany Rd, Corfu, NY 14036.
+Horace is [interred](https://www.findagrave.com/memorial/75958913/horace-f-mills) at Evergreen Hill Cemetery, 112 Alleghany Rd, Corfu NY 14036.

 ### Notes for Future Researchers